skver0/tetel-vault/infoemeltangol/Information.md

 - 1969, experimental network between 4 universities, later joined by several universities: ARPANET
 - Mid-1970s, Development of TCP / IP protocol to solve problems discovered by growth
 - 1983, military side detaches
-- Late 1980s, ARPANET gives it's place for the internet
+- Late 1980s, ARPANET gives its place for the internet
-- 1992, WWW grafical interface for the internet
+- 1992, WWW graphical interface for the internet
 ---
 ### The improvement of peripherals

-- peripherals:  I/O hardware, expands the host computers capabilties, optional, usually connects from outside of the computer
+- peripherals: I/O hardware, expands the host computer's capabilities, optional, usually connects from outside the computer

 - Input
 	- mouse, appearing with the spread of the PC
-		- only had two buttons first, was mechanical (had a ball inside innit bruv) later changed to optical
+		- only had two buttons first, was mechanical, later changed to optical
 	- keyboard
 		- parameters: key count, language, layout, ergonomics
 	- touchscreen